Mercurian-Dragons/SnapBook-FrontEnd/README.md

 # Snapbook
  A web app for creating albums of photos with your social groups.
-Create shareable albums for everything from sharing memes to combining photos everyone took during a group vacation!o easily share your album link with friends and family, so they can view and upload photos, too!
+Create shareable albums for everything from sharing memes to combining photos everyone took during a group vacation!
+You can easily share your album link with friends and family, so they can view and upload photos, too!

  [Deployed on Heroku](https://snapbook-frontend.herokuapp.com/)